Frequently Asked Questions

 - A clinical staff to client ratio of 1:2 during the days, 1:3 in the evenings and 1:6 overnight.

-With the patient’s consent, we include the family and referral source in our evaluation, treatment and discharge planning.
-We believe that outside support is crucial for long-term recovery.
+Yes.
+We believe that the support of your family is crucial for long-term recovery.
+With your consent, we include your family in our evaluation, treatment and discharge planning.
 Our model for family therapy is comprehensive and unique.
-With the client’s authorization family members receive weekly updates and inclusion in our 4-day family program, which includes private family therapy, psychoeducation and multi-family process groups.
+With your authorization, we give family members weekly updates and include them in our 4-day family program, which includes private family therapy, psychoeducation, and multi-family process groups.
+In this way, you and your family are encouraged to work through issues surrounding your substance abuse, allowing them to better understand and support you in recovery.